Quadree Henderson

-Quadree Khalid Henderson (born September 12, 1996) is a former American football wide receiver and return specialist.
-He played college football at the University of Pittsburgh.
+Quadree Khalid Henderson (born September 12, 1996) is an American former professional football player who was a wide receiver and return specialist.
+He played college football for the Pittsburgh Panthers.

 College career

 A consensus All-American in 2016, Henderson lead the FBS with 1,166 total return yards.
 His 15.8 yards per punt return and 30.5 yards per kick return were good for third and fifth in the country, respectively.
 On offense he had 26 receptions for 286 yards and a touchdown, and 60 rushes for 631 yards and 5 touchdowns.

 In 2017, Henderson lead the Panthers with 1,204 all-purpose yards (100.3/game), and was named 2nd team All-ACC returner.

-On December 4, 2017, Henderson declared his intentions to enter the 2018 NFL Draft.
+On December 4, 2017, Henderson declared his intentions to enter the 2018 NFL draft.